-8:45am Children wait with their parents in our outside area until the bell is rung when they say goodbye to their parents and go into school.
-8.50am The Register is taken.
-Children choose their lunch.
-9.00am Number sense maths input.
-9.15am Whole class teaching - the children listen to the input for the lesson and then go to independent learning.
-10:15am Playtime and snack.
-10.30am Phonics - an important step in learning to read 11.00am Independent learning or guided activities.
-12:00pm Lunchtime 1:00pm Register and collective worship (assembly).
-1:15pm Independent learning or guided activities.
-3:15pm The end of the school day.
+- 8:45am Children wait with their parents in our outside area until the bell is rung when they say goodbye to their parents and go into school. - 8.50am The Register is taken.
+Children choose their lunch. - 9.00am Phonics learning sounds and blending to read followed by independent learning. - 10:15am Playtime and snack. - 10.30am Teaching input followed by independent learning. - 12:00pm Lunchtime - 1:00pm Register and collective worship (assembly). - 1:15pm Maths input and independent learning or guided activities. - 3:15pm The end of the school day.
 Parents wait outside the classroom ready for their children to be sent to them.